joshuacoles/University-Notes/PSkills • Coursework 2/Development.md

 #### Cluster Finding

-Cluster finding is the main point of conceptual complexity in the program (and as we will find out time complexity also #todo)
+Cluster finding is the main point of conceptual complexity in the program (and as we will find out, time complexity also #todo).
+It is sim

 The rust code this can be found in `src/q2b/cluster_finder.rs`, it is split into 4 parts,